All self-guided groups must register before coming to the Arboretum.

 The Arnold Arboretum is a living laboratory for science learning, as well as a place of quiet reflection for art and writing projects.
 Whether you are a teacher looking to bring your class on a field trip, or a parent interested in learning opportunities for your children, the Arboretum is an ideal site for self-guided exploration.

 If you teach in the City of Boston, you may qualify for a bus funding grant to receive free transportation to and from the Arnold Arboretum.

-The Hunnewell Building Visitor Center is open daily from 10am–4pm.
+The Hunnewell Building at 125 Arborway is open 9am–4pm daily.
+The Visitor Center is open every day except Wednesdays from 10am–4pm.
 Please review our COVID-19 safety guidelines.

 - Respect the trees and the many other visitors who are learning here.

 - To preserve the health and beauty of the trees, students may not pick, pull, or climb on the trees.
 Students may gently touch plant parts to feel texture and smell scents.
 Students may collect plant material that has fallen to the ground.

 - Walking in plant beds or mulched areas is not allowed.

 - Balls, frisbees, and other sports equipment are not allowed.

 - Schools should plan to drop off students outside the gates and park along the Arborway or Bussey Street. (see map)

 - Make sure the bus driver understands that buses cannot drive through the landscape.